ost-cas-fee-adv-23-24/nextjs-app-pixelpioneers/README.md

 #### commitlint

 commitlint checks if your commit messages meet the [conventional commit format](commitlint checks if your commit messages meet the conventional commit format).
+Or in other words: Get high commit message quality and short feedback cycles by linting commit messages right when they are authored.
 See also [commitlint - github](https://github.com/conventional-changelog/commitlint) or [commitlint](https://commitlint.js.org/#/).

 ...